andrensegura/gbfes/README.md

 # Goblin Mage

-This cute little chrome extension is meant to (*eventually*) make some things in Granblue Fantasy easier.
+This cute little chrome extension was meant to (*eventually*) make some things in Granblue Fantasy easier.
+I've given up on the project due to lack of interest in the game. :(

 ## Roadmap: